Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks: Introduction

 \subsection{Further related works}

 \paragraph{High-dimensional Dynamics and Mean-Field Theory.} The study of learning dynamics in two-layer neural networks using statistical physics techniques was pioneered by \citet{biehl1995learning,saad1995dynamics}, who introduced the order-parameter description for soft committee machines.
 Recent works have rigorously established the validity of these mean-field descriptions in the high-dimensional limit \citep{goldt2019dynamics, goldt2020modeling}.
 This framework has been extended to classify dynamical regimes based on the scaling of the learning rate and batch size \citep{ben2022high, veiga2022phase,arnaboldi24online}, and to unify the description of single-pass, multi-pass SGD, and large-width \citep{arnaboldi2023high}.
 While these works focus on the evolution of the risk, our work leverages this formalism to characterise the \emph{fixed points} of these dynamics, specifically analysing the hierarchical structure of minima that emerges from the non-convex landscape. \paragraph{Optimisation Landscape of Two-Layer Networks.} \looseness=-1 A central question in deep learning theory is identifying conditions under which the loss landscape is benign.
 In the infinite-width limit, mean-field analyses \citep{mei2018mean, chizat2018global, sirignano2020mean, rotskoff2022trainability} have shown that the loss landscape becomes convex-like, guaranteeing global convergence.
 However, this asymptotic result does not preclude the existence of spurious local minima in finite-width networks, as demonstrated empirically and theoretically by \citet{safran2018spurious,safran2021effects} and \citet{venturi2018spurious}.
-Our results bridge this gap by providing a quantitative description of these finite-width spurious minima and explicating the geometric mechanism by which overparameterisation simplifies the landscape, a phenomenon qualitatively discussed in \citet{draxler2018essentially, simsek2021geometry} and rigorously analysed for phase retrieval in \citet{sarao2020optimization, davis2020nonsmooth}. \newcontent{While \citet{safran2021effects} relied on local Hessian evaluations to show that overparameterisation introduces negative eigenvalues at spurious minima, our summary-statistics approach provides a complementary, global view.
-We explicitly characterise the topology of these saddle-point transitions and track the full continuous manifolds connecting solutions.}
+Our results bridge this gap by providing a quantitative description of these finite-width spurious minima and explicating the geometric mechanism by which overparameterisation simplifies the landscape, a phenomenon qualitatively discussed in \citet{draxler2018essentially, simsek2021geometry} and rigorously analysed for phase retrieval in \citet{sarao2020optimization, davis2020nonsmooth}. \newcontent{While \citet{safran2021effects} relied on local Hessian evaluations to show that overparameterisation introduces negative eigenvalues at spurious minima, our summary-statistics approach provides a complementary, global view of the fixed-point families, their stability, and their dynamical reachability.}